openbaton/docs/docs/nfvo-how-to-use-gui.md

 On this page you can see the details of a Network Service Record by clicking on the id

 ![Network Service Records Info][NSRinfo]
+You can also click button **Action** and pick function **Add VNF**.
+This way you can add a new VNF to already deployed NSR via launching one of the available VNFDs.
+The created VNFR will be added to the corresponding NSR.
+You can adjust the same launch parameters as when launching an NSD for the VNFD after you have picked the one to add.
+![Add VNF to NSR][AddVnf]

 On this page you can look at the JSON file of the NSR by clicking on the link **Show JSON** and also the **Graphical view**. of Network Service Record by clicking on the link **Show Graph**.
 In the table of VNF Records you can delete a VNFR by clicking on **Action** and then **Delete**.
+If you have an newer version of the VNFD you can upgrade the VNF to it via picking **Upgrade** option in the menu.
+You will be prompted to choose a version to which you want to upgrade.
+If you want to restart VNFR, you can press **Restart**, you will be prompted to choose an image with which to deploy the VNFR.
+**Update** button will send a request to initiate an "Update" lifecycle event.
+For the event to take place it needs to be present in the VNFD from which the VNFR was created.
+**Execute Script** allows to send a bash script to the NFVO in order for it to initiate its execution inside the VNF.
+You can either type in the script manually or choose a file.
+![Execute Script][ExecScript]

 To look at the details of a VNFR just click on the **id** of it.

 ![VNF Record Information][VNFRecordInformation]

 ## Event
 The Events are sent by the Orchestrator to the specific **EndPoint** where an external component is listening to be aware when the Orchestrator